jingliangc/jingliangc.github.io/content/scene_understanding/_index.md

 ---
 <!-- ![Research Cover Image](/media/indoornavigation.jpg) -->

-Scene understanding analysis the environment from robots' observations and extract important information for down-stream tasks.
+Scene understanding analyzes the environment from the robot’s observations and extracts important information for downstream tasks.